ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 Hotels have been trying to find ways to analyze the reviews and get insights out of them.
 However, some hotels can receive thousands of guests every week and hundreds of reviews.
 It becomes nearly impossible and expensive for hotels to keep track of the reviews.
 Thus, multiple hotels might ignore these valuable data due to the cost and energy that need to be allocated.
 The other problem is that hotels such as Booking.com doesn't allow users to choose their score.
 The score is determined by questions asked to the user, and then the review is calculated.
 This is problematic because guests could have had a bad experience and the hotel would still get a 7 or 8 score, which gives a false illusion that the guest didn't have any problems.

-This project will build a model that can correctly predict if a hotel review is negative or positive so that hotels can input their reviews and get a non-biased score.
+This project will build a model that can correctly predict if a hotel review is negative or positive so that hotels can input their reviews and get a non-biased score from any website, which will turn the review analysis uniform.
+Although the model will be trained with reviews from over 1,400 hotels, it can be used for any hotel to correctly predict if a review is positive or negative.

 ### Setting the hypothetical scenario